BoldGrid/w3-total-cache/readme.txt

 * Reverse proxy integration via Nginx or Varnish
 * Image Service API extension provides WebP image format conversion from common image formats (on upload and on demand)

-Speed up your site tremendously, and improve the user experience for your readers without having to change WordPress, your theme, your plugins or how you produce your content.
+Speed up your site tremendously, improve core web vitals and the overall user experience for your visitors without having to change your WordPress host, theme, plugins or your content production workflow.

 == Frequently Asked Questions ==